A comparative study of the dynamic critical behavior of the four-state Potts like models: CONCLUSIONS

-We estimate the dynamic exponent $\theta_g$ of the FSP, BW and IMTSI models using the time-evolution of the global persistence probability that the magnetization has not changed its sign up to time $t$.
-The value of $\theta_g$ found for the BW model is completely different of that found for the FSP and IMTSI models.
-On the other hand, our results obtained for the FSP and IMTSI models are in good agreement each other.
-We also reobtained the dynamic exponents $\theta$ and $z$ of the FSP and IMTSI models in order to calculate de exponent $x_0$.
-Our estimates of these exponents confirm that the FSP and IMTSI models belong to the same universality class far from equilibrium.
-Following, we also calculated the exponent $x_0$ of the FSP, BW, IMTSI models.
-Our estimates of $x_0$ for the FSP and IMTSI models are very closed to zero, whereas for the BW model it is very negative.
-These results, together the estimates of the exponents $\theta_g$, $\theta$, and $z$ allow us assert that, although the BW model belong to the universality class of the 4-state Potts model at equilibrium, it seems not be the case far from equilibrium.
-These results suggest that the short time simulations get to reveal some properties that in the equilibrium stage are very difficult of note.
+We estimated the dynamical exponent $\theta _{g}$ for the BW, 3TU, and FSP models using the time evolution of the global persistence probability that the magnetization has not changed its signal up to time $t$.
+The value of $\theta _{g}$ found for the BW is completely different from that found for the 3TU and FSP models.
+On the other hand our results for the FSP and 3TU models are in good agreement each other.
+As previously found for the exponent $\theta $ of the initial magnetization, the persistence exponent of Majumdar et al. \cite{Majumdar1996} is also able to detect differences between\ the BW and the 3TU and FSP models.
+We stress that those differences are very difficult to obtain in static critical phenomena study.
+We also reobtained the dynamical exponent $\theta $ for the 3TU and FSP models.
+In the case of the 3TU model we found much more precise values than previously found by Sim\~{o}es and Drugowich de Felicio \cite{Simoes2001} in consequence of better statistics whereas present results for the FSP model only confirm estimates recently found by Fernandes et al. \cite{Fernandes2006b} using a different order parameter introduced by Vanderzande \cite{Vanderzande}.
+Finally, with new and more precise estimates for the exponent $\theta $ we could recalculate the anomalous dimension $x_{0}$ of the initial magnetization for the three models and the conclusion is that the value zero (related to a marginal operator in the language of the renormalization group) can not be discarded for FSP and 3TU models but is completely unlikely for the BW model.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

-This work was supported by the Brazilian agencies CAPES and FAPESP.
+This work was supported by the Brazilian agencies CAPES, CNPq and FAPESP.
+One of us (H.A.F.) would like to thank to the Universidade Federal de Goi\'{a}s (PRPPG and FUNAPE).